 While helpful, a college degree in design or computer science isn’t mandatory.
 In fact, many designers continue to work on their development with voluntary coursework – much of which is available online.
 Price points for these courses will vary.
 The following sites offer a variety of learning opportunities, although it's up to you to research each diligently to ensure the information presented is timely, relevant, and accurate:

-- Springboard – This prevalent learning platform often has a waitlist.
-For less than $500 a month, you can pick up many of the skill needed to start work as a UX Designer in 2-3 months.
+Springboard – This prevalent learning platform often has a waitlist.
+For less than $500 a month, you can pick up many of the skills needed to start work as a UX Designer in 2-3 months.
 Mentoring and community support services are included!
+If you're looking for a course with a guaranteed job after completion, you should check out Springboard's new UX Career Track Bootcamp.

 Learning the skills needed to be a competent UX Designer is just the start of launching your new career.
 It's a bumpy road for many, and it requires iron-clad resolve to become the professional who can thrive in such an in-demand job.
 The good news is that there will be no shortage for those who can get up-to-speed on what companies require; those who can address problems in unique and creative ways will thrive in this high-paced career choice.